 4. go on a guided tour by amphibious boat

-One day we took a so-called "Harbour Hopper tour", that is, a ride on an amphibious boat.
-This green-blue intermediate between car and boat started on land and went straight into the water.
-We got an interesting guided tour of the city first from the sea side, and then by driving around the city as a completely "normal" car.
+One day we took a so-called "Harbour Hopper tour", that is, a tour with an amphibious boat.
+This green-blue intermediate between car and boat started on land and drove straight into the water.
+We were given an interesting tour of the city first from the sea side, and then by driving around the city as a completely "normal" car.
 The vehicle?
 It has apparently served in the Vietnam War, but then, in peacetime, got a much more pleasant task.

 5. Shopping